scalajp/2019.scalamatsuri.org/_candidates_en/TaketoIkeda_1.md

 speaker_experience:
   -
 ---
-If you've learned for expression to understanding it, but still having trouble when it comes to actually using it on a web application, or having trouble using both both Option type and Try type within a for comprehension, then this talk is for you.
+If you've learned for expression and understanding it, but are still having trouble when it comes to actually using it on a web application, or having trouble using both Option type and Try type within a for comprehension, then this talk is for you.

-In this talk, we will revisit the basics of for expressions, and level up on mastering how to define the types, and how to re-adjust the types using examples.
+In this talk, we will revisit the basics of for expressions.
+We will also level up on mastering how to define the types and how to re-adjust the types using examples.
 The goal is to help those working on their own web applications.